telerik/kendo-react-kb/docs/pass-additional-props-to-custom-cell.md

 ---
-title: Pass Additional Props to Custom Cell
+title: Pass Additional Props to Custom Grid Cells
-description: How to Pass Additional Props to Custom Cell
+description: An example on how to pass additional props to a custom cell in the KendoReact Grid.
 type: how-to
-page_title: Pass Additional Props to Custom Cell | KendoReact Grid
+page_title: Pass Additional Props to Custom Cells | KendoReact Grid
 slug: pass-additional-props-to-custom-cell
-position:
 tags: kendoreact, grid, cell, props
 ticketid: 1411991
 res_type: kb